Previous Page Next Page

 2540 Handling Criminal History Record Information

 DFPS uses criminal history record information (CHRI) to make decisions about the safety of DFPS clients and about personnel issues related to DFPS employees.
-DFPS receives CHRI through IMPACT and CLASS and from criminal justice agencies and other sources.
+DFPS receives CHRI through criminal justice agencies and other sources.

 DFPS employees must handle CHRI in a responsible and confidential manner.
 An employee’s failure to follow the procedures in this policy may result in disciplinary action, up to and including dismissal.
 All programs and divisions establish CHRI restrictions in their handbooks, as applicable, and implement quality assurance measures to properly handle any CHRI kept in physical case records.